FerretDB/FerretDB/docs/auth.md

 *We will try to not store the username and password*.
 We should use PostgreSQL's authentication mechanism.
+All authentication configurations would be performed within the PostgreSQL server.

 As the first step we will implement PLAIN authentication mechanism.